 - Whisk the oats, flour, baking soda, salt, and cinnamon together in a medium bowl.
 Set aside.

-- Using a hand mixer or a stand mixer fitted with paddle attachment, cream the softened butter and both sugars together on medium speed until smooth, about 2 minutes.
+- Using a hand mixer or a stand mixer fitted with paddle attachment, beat the softened butter and both sugars together on medium speed until creamy, about 2 minutes.
 Add the egg and mix on high until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
 Add the maple syrup and vanilla and mix on high until combined.

 - Preheat oven to 350°F (177°C).
 Line baking sheets with parchment paper or silicone baking mats.
 Set aside.